To uncover biological knowledge and new medicines by developing advanced methods to quantify and mine the rich information present in images.

 - You may not perform consulting work without special permission, through Broad's Deputy Director.
 You must demonstrate that such work is useful for job performance.

-- Don't sign anything (e.g. publication copyright agreements, consulting agreements) as yourself without checking with Anne; signing makes you personally liable, so usually there is a Broad person responsible for signing.
+- Don't sign anything (e.g. publication copyright agreements, consulting agreements) as yourself without checking with Beth; signing makes you personally liable, so usually there is a Broad person responsible for signing.

 - Report intellectual property that you develop to the Broad Business Development Office.

-- Report unethical behavior to Anne or to the Institutional Ethics Officer (ask Human Resources).
-Report interpersonal conflicts to Anne or Human Resources.
+- Report unethical behavior to Beth, Anne, or to the Institutional Ethics Officer (ask Human Resources).
+Report interpersonal conflicts to Beth, Anne, or Human Resources.

 - Contribute to the lab's culture of exceptional thoughtfulness and intellectual rigor so we can all continue to enjoy a healthy research environment.